 American Modern gives you live agent phone support and, depending on your state, you can deal with their call center directly or use your own agent or broker.
 Policies can be managed online, and claims can be submitted online or by calling a representative.

-State Farm has been in business since 1922 and is the largest writer of property and casualty insurance in the U.S. The company has an AM Best financial strength rating of A (Excellent) and very low levels of complaints compared to other companies in the market.
+State Farm has been in business since 1922 and is the largest writer of property and casualty insurance in the U.S. While the company has an AM Best financial strength rating of A++ (Superior), its number of customer complaints compared to other companies in the market has steadily risen to a worse-than-average level over the past three years.
+According to the National Association of Insurance Commissioners (NAIC), which uses an index score of 1.0 to signal the average number of complaints for a given market size, State Farm's complaint index was 0.70 for 2018, 0.97 for 2019, and 1.52 for 2020.

 We chose State Farm as the provider with the best price for existing homeowners because the company quoted the lowest rental property insurance price during our research.
 They provided one of the fastest response times of all the companies we reviewed and did so with knowledgeable and friendly service.